 One pair of braided stainless steel flexi hoses and fittings

 One pair of caliper mounting brackets and all needed bolts

-One pair of aluminium 4-pot calipers and pad fitting kit
+One pair of aluminium 4-pot calipers and pad fitting kit - choice of

 The calipers are